Querri-inc/dom-to-pptx/Readme.md

 ## Features

+### 🚀 New in v1.1.0
+- **Smart Font Embedding:** The library **automatically detects** the fonts used in your HTML, finds their URLs in your CSS, and embeds them into the PPTX.
+Your slides will look identical on any computer, even if the user doesn't have the fonts installed.
+- **Enhanced Icon Support:** Flawless rendering of FontAwesome, Material Icons, and SVG-based icon libraries (including gradient text icons).

 ### 🎨 Advanced Visual Fidelity

-- **Complex Gradients:** Includes a built-in CSS Gradient Parser that converts `linear-gradient` strings (with multiple stops, angles, and transparency) into vector SVGs for perfect rendering.
-This now also supports `text-fill-color` gradients, falling back to the first color for broad compatibility.
+- **Complex Gradients:** Includes a built-in CSS Gradient Parser that converts `linear-gradient` strings (with multiple stops, specific angles like `45deg`, and transparency) into vector SVGs.
 - **Mathematically Accurate Shadows:** Converts CSS Cartesian shadows (`x`, `y`, `blur`) into PowerPoint's Polar coordinate system (`angle`, `distance`) for 1:1 depth matching.
 - **Anti-Halo Image Processing:** Uses off-screen HTML5 Canvas with `source-in` composite masking to render rounded images without the ugly white "halo" artifacts found in other libraries.
 - **Soft Edges/Blurs:** Accurately translates CSS `filter: blur()` into PowerPoint's soft-edge effects, preserving visual depth.

 ### 📐 Smart Layout & Typography
 - **Auto-Scaling Engine:** Build your slide in HTML at **1920x1080** (or any aspect ratio).
-The library automatically calculates the scaling factor to fit it perfectly into a standard 16:9 PowerPoint slide (10 x 5.625 inches) with auto-centering.
+The library automatically calculates the scaling factor to fit it perfectly into a standard 16:9 PowerPoint slide.
-- **Rich Text Blocks:** Handles mixed-style text (e.g., **bold** spans inside a normal paragraph) while sanitizing HTML source code whitespace (newlines/tabs) to prevent jagged text alignment.
+- **Rich Text Blocks:** Handles mixed-style text (e.g., **bold** spans inside a normal paragraph).
-- **Font Stack Normalization:** Automatically maps web-only fonts (like `ui-sans-serif`, `system-ui`) to safe system fonts (`Arial`, `Calibri`) to ensure the file opens correctly on any computer.
-- **Text Transformations:** Supports CSS `text-transform: uppercase/lowercase` and `letter-spacing` (converted to PT).
+- **Text Transformations:** Supports CSS `text-transform: uppercase/lowercase` and `letter-spacing`.

 ### ⚡ Technical Capabilities